Satte Station: Lines

 Satte Station is served by the Tōbu Nikkō Line, and is 5.8 km from the starting point of the Nikko Line at Tōbu-Dōbutsu-Kōen.
 Express, Section Express, Semi Express, Section Semi Express, and Local all-stations services stop at this station.
-Some limited express Kirifuri services also stop here.

 Station layout

 This station consists of two opposed side platforms serving two tracks, connected to the station building by a footbridge.